yamaceay/aot2/auktion.md

 - from: initiator
 	to: participant
 	action: accept-proposal
-# propose higher: publish LookingFor / ask Offer
+# propose higher: ask Offer
 - from: initiator
 	to: partcipant
 	action: cfp-2